 Waiting to start a family can have some benefits.
 You’ll have more time to save up money, establish your relationship, and become more financially secure for your child.

 Age can also bring wisdom and patience.
 And there’s some evidence that children born to older parents achieve higher levels of education.

 Holding off on pregnancy might have advantages for you, as well.
-A 2012 study suggested that women who gave birth to their last or only child at age 40 or older had a lower risk for uterine cancer.
+A suggested that women who gave birth to their last or only child at age 40 or older had a lower risk for uterine cancer.

 Benefits of having children at a younger age

 Being a younger mother is more beneficial to your baby’s health.
 Your odds of conceiving are increased in your late 20s or early 30s.
 Getting pregnant during this time also reduces your chances of having a pregnancy complication.